Former LSU outside linebacker Dantrieze Scott to transfer to Grambling State

-Former LSU outside linebacker and tight end Dantrieze Scott will continue his football career at Grambling State University.
+Former LSU outside linebacker and tight end Dantrieze Scott will continue his football career at Grambling.

 The 6-foot-5, 229-pound Ferriday High graduate spent one season in Baton Rouge before entering the NCAA transfer portal in early March, and now Scott will play for the Tigers up north, a Grambling official confirmed Friday morning.